shuttle-hq/shuttle/examples/rocket/authentication/README.md

 $ cargo shuttle deploy
 ```

-Notice how this deploy fails since one of the tests fails.
+Notice how this deploy fails since one of the test fails.
 See the `TODO` at the top of `src/claims.rs` on how to fix the test.
 Once the code is fixed, try to deploy again.
 Now make a note of the `Host` for the deploy to use in the examples below.
 Or just use `authentication-rocket-app.shuttleapp.rs` as the host below.

 ### Seeing it in action